Sara totally needs a break from vodka-ishly supervising her baby’s Au Pair, and there is no better occasion than Adele’s Perth tour.

 She books herself a day-spa treatment the next day to cleanse her pores of the hideous public transport experience she had and spends the day uploading footage to her Facebook page.

 Will you watch any of it?
-Not a fucking chance.
+Not a coco-buttered chance.

 Documenting the Human Zoo is thirsty work, so if you enjoyed what you read how about buying Belle a beer, ay?